 The content, development, delivery and assessment of all academic programs fall under the purview of the faculty, led by the provost and dean of the faculty.
-The provost works closely with the associate provost and dean for academic development, the associate dean of the faculty, director of graduate programs and the dean of the School for Social Work.
+The provost works closely with the associate provost, the associate dean of the faculty & dean for academic development, director of graduate programs and the dean of the School for Social Work.
 Together they integrate the college’s varied academic efforts to ensure excellence in teaching, learning and research and to create a thriving community for students, faculty and staff.

 Committee on Academic Priorities

 The provost chairs the Committee on Academic Priorities (CAP), an elected committee of faculty, charged with establishing and maintaining the educational and curricular priorities of the undergraduate, certificate and graduate programs of the college.